awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 OnEncrypt MUST call the KeyStore's [GetActiveBranchKey](../branch-key-store.md#getactivebranchkey) operation with the following inputs:

 - the `branchKeyId` used in this operation
-- the AWS KMS Key Identifier configured on the keyring
 - the list of Grant Tokens configured on the keyring

 If the KeysStore's GetActiveBranchKey operation succeeds: